 \citet{Ning2020} studied the sparse marginal regression model in Equation~\eqref{eq:marginal_model} instead of the sparse chain graph.
 Although these are somewhat different models, our overall proof strategy is quite similar to theirs.
-However, we pause here to highlight some important technical differences.
-First, \citet{Ning2020} placed a prior on $\Omega$'s eigendecomposition while we placed an arguably simpler and more natural element-wise prior on $\Omega.$ The second and more substantive difference is in how we bound the covering number of sieves of the underlying parameter space.
-Because \citet{Ning2020} specified exactly sparse priors on the elements of $B = \Psi\Omega^{-1},$ it was enough for them to carefully bound the covering number of exactly low-dimensional sets of the form $\mathcal{A} \times \{0\}^{r}$ where $\mathcal{A}$ is some subset of a multi-dimensional Euclidean space and $r > 0$ is a positive integer.
-In contrast, because we specified absolutely continuous priors on the elements of $\Psi,$ we had to cover ``effectively low-dimensional'' sets of the form $\mathcal{A} \times [-\delta, \delta]^{r}$ for small $\delta > 0.$ Our key lemma (Lemma \ref{lemma:packing_number_lp} in the Supplementary Materials) provides sufficient conditions on $\delta$ for bounding the $\epsilon$-packing number of such effectively low-dimensional sets using the $\epsilon'$-packing number of $\mathcal{A}$ for a carefully chosen $\epsilon' > 0.$
+However, there are important technical differences.
+First, they placed a prior on $\Omega$'s eigendecomposition while we placed an arguably simpler and more natural element-wise prior on $\Omega.$ The second and more substantive difference is in how we bound the covering number of sieves of the underlying parameter space.
+Because they specified exactly sparse priors on the elements of $B = \Psi\Omega^{-1},$ it was enough for them to carefully bound the covering number of exactly low-dimensional sets of the form $\mathcal{A} \times \{0\}^{r}$ where $\mathcal{A}$ is some subset of a multi-dimensional Euclidean space and $r > 0$ is a positive integer.
+In contrast, because we specified absolutely continuous priors on the elements of $\Psi,$ we had to cover ``effectively low-dimensional'' sets of the form $\mathcal{A} \times [-\delta, \delta]^{r}$ for small $\delta > 0.$ Our key lemma, Lemma S4 of the Supplementary Materials , provides sufficient conditions on $\delta$ for bounding the $\epsilon$-packing number of effectively low-dimensional sets using the $\epsilon'$-packing number of $\mathcal{A}$ for a carefully chosen $\epsilon' > 0.$